bencompton/redux-retro/README.md

 store.dispatch(add(5));
 ```

-### Actions in Redux Retro
+#### Actions in Redux Retro

-Libraries like Alt and Flummox automatically generate the action type string from the action method name, and automatically dispatch actions through the dispatcher, and Redux Retro brings this back.
+Libraries like Alt and Flummox automatically generate the action type string from the action method name, and automatically dispatch actions through the dispatcher.
+Redux Retro brings this back.

 ```javascript
 import {store} from 'Store';